 Jonie began playing for worship services at the age of 13.
 She began her formal music studies with a church BME music degree from Baker University where her major instrument of study was organ.
 After Master studies at Eden Seminary, she served in pastoral ministry in the Christian Church (Disciples of Christ) for 25 years.
 She is an Adjunct Professor of Organ and Accompanist for Central Methodist University, Fayette, Missouri and accompanist for brass at University of Missouri, Columbia.
+She is also Organist/Pianist for St. Peter’s UCC, New Haven, Missouri.
+Internships were with Austin Lovelace and Schudi Pipe Organs, Dallas, TX.
 She is a member of the American Guild of Organists.

 Praised for his “accentuated juxtaposition of lyrical lines and passage work” (The Clarinet Online), Lucas Willsie continues to make a name for himself as a soloist and pedagogue.
 Currently, Dr. Willsie teaches applied clarinet and bassoon at Central Methodist University’s Swinney Conservatory of Music in Fayette, MO.
 He completed his DMA in clarinet performance at the University of North Texas where he taught Woodwind Methods for undergraduate music education students.
 He has performed as a soloist across North America and Europe.
 Lucas has performed with the North Texas Symphony Orchestra and can be heard on several recordings as a member of the North Texas Wind Symphony including a recording of Gernot Wolfgang’s Three Short Stories as bass clarinet soloist.
 Lucas is a member of the Hijinx Clarinet Quartet which regularly performs around the United States with the goal of bringing a hybrid of musical experiences to diverse audiences using traditional chamber music, new compositions, multimedia, and more!
 He has performed with the Richardson Symphony Orchestra, the Sherman Symphony Orchestra, the Lone Star Wind Orchestra, and Lincoln's Symphony Orchestra.
 He also performed William Bolcom’s Concerto for Clarinet with the Truman State University Symphony Orchestra as a winner of the Gold Medal Concerto Competition.
 Lucas also holds a master's degree in clarinet performance from the University of Nebraska-Lincoln, where he was a Graduate Teaching Assistant, and bachelor's degrees in music education and clarinet performance from Truman State University.
 His primary teachers include Dr. Kimberly Cole Luevano, Dr. Diane Barger, and Dr. Jesse Krebs.